couturecraigj/censor-free/README.md

   - Smoking
   - Drugs/Alcohol
   - Language
+- Allow users to filter out content based on what they have in them
 - Allow Users to give a rating on content using video game system
 - Allow users to build a profile about themselves
   - Allow a main pic